advaidya/chitragupta/README.md

 - Make sure you press `Ctrl+C` to stop recording properly
 - Check file permissions in the project directory
 - Look for error messages in the terminal

+### Playback Issues

+**Error: "Recording file not found"**
+- Check that the file path is correct
+- Use absolute or relative paths from the project root
+- Verify the recording file exists in the `recordings/` directory

+**Playback fails on specific interactions**
+- Website might have changed since recording
+- Try slower playback speed: `--speed 0.5`
+- Check browser console for JavaScript errors
+- Some interactions may be skipped but playback continues

+**Elements not found during playback**
+- Website structure may have changed
+- Use slower playback speed for better element detection
+- Check if the website requires login or has changed URLs

+**Playback too fast or slow**
+- Adjust speed with `--speed` option (0.25 = quarter speed, 2 = double speed)
+- Use `--speed 0.1` for very detailed debugging

 ### Performance Notes